pivotal/docs-tap/workloads/using-functions.hbs.md

 # Use functions (Beta)

+This topic tells you how to create and deploy a HTTP or CloudEvent function from an Application Accelerator starter template in an online or air-gapped environment on Tanzu Application Platform (commonly known as TAP).

 > **Important** Function Buildpacks for Knative and the corresponding
-> Application Accelerator starter templates for Python and Java will be
+> Application Accelerator starter templates for Python and Java are
-> immediately deprecated in TAP 1.7 and beyond.
+> deprecated and will be removed in Tanzu Application Platform v1.7.
 This beta product will not
 > receive any future updates or patches.

-This topic tells you how to create and deploy a HTTP or CloudEvent function from an Application Accelerator starter template in an online or air-gapped environment on Tanzu Application Platform (commonly known as TAP).

 ## <a id="overview"></a> Overview